mknzz/burglary-docs/tier_config.md

 nav_order: 4
 ---

-# Configuring qb-burglary (qb-burglary\houses\tier1.lua, tier2.lua, tier3.lua) these are the config files for each house tier
+# Configuring qb-burglary

-Open the tier 1-3 lua configs in the houses subfolder
+## qb-burglary\houses\tier1.lua\tier2.lua\tier3.lua

-If you want to edit the house config for T1 go to houses -> tier1.lua
+Open the tier 1-3 lua configs in the houses subfolder.
+If you want to edit the house config for T1 go to houses -> tier1.lua.

 ## Adding more houses to rob

-Simply copy and paste one of the existing houses and replace the ["location"] vector3 and ["heading"] int
+Simply copy and paste one of the existing houses and replace the ["location"] and ["heading"]

 ```
 -- We will be editing the tier1.lua config as an example, the layout exactly the same as tier2 & tier3